 Non-Destructive Testing (NDT) is an essential part of the process in assessing the integrity and reliability of materials and components, especially in critical industries such as aerospace, defence, motorsport, and many more.

-At Metal Finishings Ltd we specialise in both Magnetic Particle Inspection (MPI) and Fluorescent Penetrant Inspection (FPI).
+At Metal Finishings Ltd we specialise in Fluorescent Penetrant Inspection (FPI).

 Magnetic Particle Inspection (MPI)